alvarosantamariagomez/sari/www/about.md

 Points of the series inside the red brushed area on the series plot (top) or the blue brushed area on the model/filter residuals plot (bottom) can be excluded using the `toggle points` button.
 This is useful for removing outliers or for limiting the series to a period of interest.
 The removed points will turn into solid red on the series plot as a remainder, but they will disappear on the model/filter residual plot.
 If the series has more than one dimension, the removed points for each dimension will be kept when changing tabs.
 Any point toggled twice on the series plot (top) will be restored as a valid point again.
 All *toggled* points in the tab can be restored at once with the `reset toggle` button.
 If the `reset toggle` button is not active, it means there are no points to be restored.

-Note: the options to exclude points from the series will not be available if a Kalman filter has been run.
-This is because the filter is updated only when the `run KF` button is hit (see the [<a href="#fit-controls" target="_self">Fit controls</a>](#iv.-fit-controls) block).
-If you need to remove outliers after running the Kalman filter, set the `fit control` option to *none* or *LS*, do your cleaning and then re-run the filter.
+Note: when points are removed from the series after fitting a Kalman filter, the KF results will still be available for the remaining points, but these results will not represent the actual series after the points were removed.
+This is because the Kalman filter is updated only when the `run KF` button is hit (see the [<a href="#fit-controls" target="_self">Fit controls</a>](#iv.-fit-controls) block).
+A warning asking to run the KF again will be shown on screen.
+For the same reason, when previously removed points are included back again into the series (restored) after fitting a Kalman filter, since there is no solution estimated for these points, the full Kalman filter results will be deleted and the user will need to run the KF again.

 In addition to using the brushed areas, large residuals can be automatically excluded using the `auto toggle` button.
 Large is defined by providing the absolute *residual threshold* or the absolute *normalized residual*, i.e., the residual divided by its own error bar.

 The `all components` option changes between removing outliers for each coordinate component independently or from all components simultaneously, which is useful if you want to join the results from each coordinate component into a single file afterwards (a NEU/ENU file for instance).
-It also works for different column numbers from a 1D series format.
+It also works when analyzing many different columns using the 1D series format.

 The `include in file` option will keep the removed points in the downloaded results file as commented lines.